 Miri Abrams Forster Principal and Tax Controversy Co-Leader

-Miri Forster is a Principal and Co-Leader of the Tax Controversy Practice, specializing in providing tax dispute resolution services to public and private corporations, partnerships and high net worth individuals on a wide range of technical and procedural issues.
+Miri Forster is a Partner and National Leader of the Tax Controversy practice, specializing in providing tax dispute resolution services to public and private corporations, partnerships and high net worth individuals on a wide range of technical and procedural issues.
 She has over 20 years of IRS practice, procedure, and tax controversy experience.

 Miri represents businesses and individuals before the IRS Examination and Appeals Divisions on complex domestic and international tax issues.
 She also obtains private letter rulings from the IRS National Office, including 9100 relief requests for missed elections.
 Miri assists clients with voluntary disclosures of inadvertent income, international information return, withholding, and payroll tax compliance errors, obtains penalty abatements and refunds, resolves IRS account issues, and advises on a broad range of IRS practice, procedure and dispute resolution matters.